FuelLabs/sway/sway-book/src/documentation/language/functions/return.md

 {{#include ../../../code/language/functions/src/implicit.sw:main}}
 ```

-Similarly to the explicit usage of a `return` this will typically be used at the end of a function but it can also be used anywhere.
+An implicit return is a special case of the [explicit return](#explicit-return).
+It can only be used at the end of a function.

 ```sway
 {{#include ../../../code/language/functions/src/implicit.sw:return_data}}